Operational clarity for daily work

 How often is deep cleaning performed in hotels?

-• Under normal operations, deep cleaning in hotels is performed every 6-8 weeks.
-Each guest room receives a thorough cleaning.
+• Under normal operations, plan on every 6-8 weeks, with each guest room getting a thorough going-over.

 Who performs deep cleaning in hotels?